Sathish-M-R/talk-llama-fast/README.md

 - Notice: that \wav2lip\ was installed inside \SillyTavern-extras\modules\ folder.
 That's important.
 My tts is installed automatically (i hope so) from xtts-api-server requirements.txt
 - Edit xtts_wav2lip.bat, change `--output` from c:\\DATA\\LLM\\SillyTavern-Extras\\tts_out\\ to actual path where your \SillyTavern-Extras\tts_out\ dir is located.
 - Optional: edit talk-llama-wav2lip.bat, change params if needed (params description is below).
+- Install ffmpeg, put into your PATH environment (info: https://phoenixnap.com/kb/ffmpeg-windows).
+Then download h264 codec .dll of required version from https://github.com/cisco/openh264/releases and put to /system32 or /ffmpeg/bin dir.
+In my case for Windows 11 it was openh264-1.8.0-win64.dll.
+Wav2lip will work without this dll but will print an error.

 ## Running
 - In /SillyTavern-extras/ run `silly_extras.bat`.
 Wait until it downloads wav2lip checkpoint and makes face detection for new video if needed.
 - In /xtts/ dir run `xtts_wav2lip.bat` to start xtts server with wav2lip video.
 OR run xtts_streaming_audio.bat to start xtts server with audio without video.
 - Run `talk-llama-wav2lip.bat` or talk-llama-wav2lip-ru.bat or talk-llama-just-audio.bat.
 You can make desktop shortcuts to all those .bats for fast access.
 Start speaking.

-- Install ffmpeg, put into your PATH environment (info: https://phoenixnap.com/kb/ffmpeg-windows).
-Then download h264 codec .dll of required version from https://github.com/cisco/openh264/releases and put to /system32 or /ffmpeg/bin dir.
-In my case for Windows 11 it was openh264-1.8.0-win64.dll.
-Wav2lip will work without this dll but will print an error.

 ### Optional
+- Put new xtts voices into `\xtts\speakers\`.
+I recommend  16 bit mono, 22050Hz 10 seconds long wav without noises and music.
+Use audacity to edit.
+- Put new videos into `\SillyTavern-extras\modules\wav2lip\input\`.
+I recommend 300x400 25 fps 1 minute long, don't put high res vids, they use A LOT of vram.
+One video into one folder.
+Folder name should be the same as desired xtts voice name and a char name in talk-llama-wav2lip.bat.
+E.g. Anna.wav and \Anna\youtube_ann_300x400.mp4 for character with the name Anna.
+With `--multi-chars` param talk-llama will pass name of the new character to xtts even if this character is not defined in bat or start prompt.
+If xtts won't find that voice it will use default voice.
+If wav2lip won't find that video it will use default video.
 - For better Russian in XTTS check my finetune: https://huggingface.co/Ftfyhh/xttsv2_banana But it is not for streaming (hallucinates at short replies).
 Use with default xtts in silly tavern.

 #### Optional, better coma handling for xtts - only for xtts audio without wav2lip video